 Easy Baked Cheesy Zucchini Bites

-Of course, we made Zucchini Muffins, zucchini bread, and zucchini cookies as well.
-But sometimes, I would make these bites to put in their lunch boxes, back when kids took their lunch to school.
+Of course, we also made Zucchini Muffins, zucchini bread, and zucchini cookies.
+But sometimes, I would include these bites in the kids’ lunch boxes when they took their lunch to school.

-Or, what neighbor wouldn’t love a homemade healthy snack like this, right?
-The original recipe was a neighbor’s who our girls babysat for.
+Or, what neighbor wouldn’t love a homemade healthy snack like this?
+The original recipe was from a neighbor our girls babysat for.

 I had never heard of zucchini bites until we met her.
 I have modified the recipe over the years, but it still brings back great memories of that neighborhood.
 In case you missed this post, Quick & Easy Salad Dressing Recipes From Scratch